 EU legislation that requires member states to apply specific measures to reduce marine litter.
 If Good Environmental Status is to be achieved by 2020 then a broad-based approach must be adopted which not only involves cleaning up our oceans but, above all, addresses the ways we design and treat plastic products, focussing not on disposal but on re-use, recycling and valorisation.
 The challenges are not new but we must find better ways to address them if we are to significantly reduce marine litter.

 KIMO was one of the first organisations to document the devastating effects of plastic waste and to raise internationally the issue of micro plastics and we have worked continually at national, EU and international level to:

 - raise awareness of the problems caused by marine litter;

 - campaign for improvements in legislation to address these

-KIMO works to find enduring solutions to mitigate the problems caused by marine litter through practical projects; education & outreach; supporting scientific research.
+- find sustainable solutions to mitigate these problems through practical projects, education and outreach and supporting scientific research.